 The level placement of the children is determined based on their ages per 31st March and examining the academic reports from their previous schools.

 Yes.
 AIS has more than 30 nationalities as part of the student body, with some students not able to speak English initially.
 In order to help the students reach their academic goals, AIS provides an exceptional English as Additional Language (EAL) program, which will be given after an in-depth observation is carried out by our highly experienced EAL teachers.

-AIS Jakarta offers scholarships annually, exclusively for Indonesian nationals, International Baccalaureate Diploma studies.
+AIS Jakarta offers scholarships annually, exclusively for Indonesian nationals, International Baccalaureate Diploma Programme.
 Applicants are required to complete an Application Form, provide school reports from the last two (2) years, and write an essay.
 Requirements may vary and will be announced upon opening.